Maersk makes AE19 ocean-rail service from Asia to Europe permanent

 In July 2019, first cargo left the Russian Far East on A.P.
 Moller - Maersk’s AE19 service, a unique combination of a short-sea and intercontinental rail product, which connects several origins in Asia with ports in Northern Europe.

-In September 2020, just over a year later and thanks to increased customer interest, the combined ocean-rail product becomes a permanent weekly service.
+In September 2020, just over a year later and thanks to increased customer interest, the combined ocean-rail product becomes a permanent weekly service, the company said in its release.

 The AE19 service complements Maersk’s regular Asia-Europe product offering based on conventional ocean services and offers highly competitive transit times from Asia to major ports in Europe.
 The service is based on a short-sea connection between Asian origin ports in Korea, Japan or China and the port of Nakhodka in the Russian Far East (operated by Sealand Asia – A Maersk Company), followed by an intercontinental rail connection across Russia from Nakhodka to St. Petersburg, which takes 11 days.
 The last leg of the product is another short-sea connection between St. Petersburg and ports in Finland (Helsinki and Rauma), continental Europe, such as Gdansk (Poland), Bremerhaven (Germany), or Scandinavia, operated by Sealand Europe.